gfx-labs/ip-contracts/scripts/proposals/SNX_OP/txt.md

 [SNX website](https://synthetix.io/)

 ## Technical Cross Chain Governance Details

+The following describes the general process for which mainnet IP governance will control the Optimisim deployment.

 [Layer 1 Cross Chain Messenger](https://etherscan.io/address/0x25ace71c97B33Cc4729CF772ae268934F7ab5fA1#code)
 This is the official contract for sending data from Mainnet to Optimism.